HumanCellAtlas/upload-service/README.md

 ### upload-checksum-daemon

 Is a Lambda Domovoi app triggered by S3 ObjectCreated events that computes checksums for uploaded files.

+### Validation Batch Service

+Is an AWS Batch installation

 ## Development Setup